Installing shelves and hooks might seem simple, but using the right hardware can make a huge difference in how secure and stable they are.

 Wood screws are perfect for hooks or paper towel holders that don’t need to support a lot of weight.

-When to use them: Installing shelves or hooks on wooden surfaces, like inside closets, cabinets, or solid wood trim.
+When to use them: Installing hooks or toilet paper holders on solid wood surfaces, like inside closets, cabinets, or solid wood trim.

 The Right Hardware for Secure Installations

-Using the correct hardware for installing shelves and hooks is one of those small upgrades that can make a big impact on your space.
+Using the correct hardware for installing shelves and hooks is important for every project.
 Whether you're mounting heavy-duty storage or hanging light decor, matching the right fasteners to your wall type ensures your shelves and hooks will stay secure over time.

 The next time you're gearing up for a shelving or hook installation project, take a moment to choose the best hardware for the job.
 It’s a simple step that leads to long-lasting, stable results.